garagehive/garagehive.github.io/docs/garagehive-service-recharge.md

 #

+To set up the item charges:
-Search **Item charges** from the search icon in the top-right corner to set up the item charges.
-Create a new item charge number for vehicle sales preparation **VEHICLEPREP**, with vehicle description as **Vehicle Sales Preparation**.
-Add the Gen. Prod.
+1. Search **Item charges** from the search icon in the top-right corner to set up the item charges.
+2. Create a new item charge number for vehicle sales preparation **VEHICLEPREP**, with vehicle description as **Vehicle Sales Preparation**.
+3. Add the Gen. Prod.
 Posting Group as **VEHSALES** and the VAT Prod.
 Posting Group as **STANDARD** (depends on financial set up required).

 ![](media/garagehive-service-recharge-item-charges1.gif)

-After setting up the item charges, you will need to set up a "customer" in the system who gets the internal bills for the added cost in the inventory value; this can be done by creating a customer card under the No. **INTERNAL-VEHSALES** and description **Vehicle Sales Preparation(Internal)**.
-You can now be able to do internal transactions with the "customer" created.
+After setting up the item charges, you will need to set up a "customer" in the system who gets the internal bills for the added cost in the inventory value:
+1. Create a customer card under the No. **INTERNAL-VEHSALES** and the description **Vehicle Sales Preparation(Internal)**.
+2. You can now be able to do internal transactions with the "customer" created.

 ![](media/garagehive-service-recharge-item-charges2.gif)

-On the other hand, you need to set up a corresponding "vendor" in the system where the internal purchase invoices are automatically generated and posted; this can be done by creating a vendor card under the No. **VEHICLE-PREP** and description **Vehicle Sales Preparation (Internal)**.
-You can now be able to create internal purchase orders with the "vendor" created.
+On the other hand, you need to set up a corresponding "vendor" in the system where the internal purchase invoices are automatically generated and posted:
+1. Create a vendor card under the No. **VEHICLE-PREP** and the description **Vehicle Sales Preparation (Internal)**.
+2. You can now be able to create internal purchase orders with the "vendor" created.

 ![](media/garagehive-service-recharge-item-charges3.gif)

-Ensure the **Posting Details**, from the invoicing section, for the vendor and the customer you have set up, are as follows (these details depends on your financial set up):
+3. Ensure the **Posting Details**, from the invoicing section, for the vendor and the customer you have set up, are as follows (these details depends on your financial set up):
     - General Bus.
 Posting Group as **VEHSALES**
     - VAT Bus.
 Posting Group **INTERNAL** (No VAT)
     - Vendor Posting Group as **VEHSALES**

 Customer card: